Dshikhabargali/SQL_Case-Study_Data-Bank/README.md

 The following case study questions include some general data exploration analysis for the nodes and transactions before diving right into the core business questions and finishes with a challenging final request!

 ### Customer Nodes Exploration
-How many unique nodes are there on the Data Bank system?
+How many unique nodes are there on the Data Bank system?</br>
-What is the number of nodes per region?
+What is the number of nodes per region?</br>
-How many customers are allocated to each region?
+How many customers are allocated to each region?</br>
-How many days on average are customers reallocated to a different node?
+How many days on average are customers reallocated to a different node?</br>
-What is the median, 80th and 95th percentile for this same reallocation days metric for each region?
+What is the median, 80th and 95th percentile for this same reallocation days metric for each region?</br>

 ### Customer Transactions
-What is the unique count and total amount for each transaction type?
+What is the unique count and total amount for each transaction type?</br>
-What is the average total historical deposit counts and amounts for all customers?
+What is the average total historical deposit counts and amounts for all customers?</br>
-For each month - how many Data Bank customers make more than 1 deposit and either 1 purchase or 1 withdrawal in a single month?
+For each month - how many Data Bank customers make more than 1 deposit and either 1 purchase or 1 withdrawal in a single month?</br>
-What is the closing balance for each customer at the end of the month?
+What is the closing balance for each customer at the end of the month?</br>
-What is the percentage of customers who increase their closing balance by more than 5%?
+What is the percentage of customers who increase their closing balance by more than 5%? </br>
 ## Available Data

 <details><summary>